Chrystia Freeland: Minister of Foreign Affairs (2017–2019)

-Deputy Prime Minister (2019–present)
+Deputy Prime Minister (2019–2024)

 After the 2019 federal election, she was appointed deputy prime minister and minister of intergovernmental affairs.
-As deputy prime minister, Freeland was entrusted with several key planks of Trudeau's domestic policy such as: strengthening Medicare, implementing the Canada's national climate strategy, introducing firearms regulations, developing a pan-Canadian childcare system, facilitating interprovincial free trade, and reconciliation with Indigenous peoples.
+As deputy prime minister, Freeland was entrusted with several key planks of Trudeau's domestic policy such as strengthening Medicare, implementing Canada's national climate strategy, introducing firearms regulations, developing a pan-Canadian child care system, facilitating interprovincial free trade, and reconciliation with Indigenous peoples.
 As minister of intergovernmental affairs, her primary task was to address renewed tensions between the federal government and the western provinces, most notably with the rise of Alberta separatism.

-She remained in charge of Canada-US relations, including the ratification of the renegotiated free-trade agreement with the United States and Mexico (CUSMA), roles that have traditionally resided with the minister of foreign affairs.
+She remained in charge of Canada–United States relations, including the ratification of the renegotiated free trade agreement with the United States and Mexico (CUSMA), roles that have traditionally resided with the minister of foreign affairs.
 The CUSMA was ratified in March 2020, at the outset of the COVID-19 pandemic in Canada.
 That August, Freeland was appointed Minister of Finance.

-Minister of Intergovernmental affairs (2019–2020)
+Minister of Intergovernmental Affairs (2019–2020)

 Freeland took over the intergovernmental affairs portfolio following the 2019 election when she was appointed deputy prime minister.
 In her new capacity, she was responsible for handling regional issues such as western alienation—particularly in Alberta and Saskatchewan where the Liberals had failed to win a single seat—as well as the resurgence of the Bloc Québécois.

 In March 2020, she was chosen as the chair for the Cabinet committee on the federal response to COVID-19.
 During the pandemic, Freeland developed a close working relationship with the premier of Ontario, Doug Ford—a Progressive Conservative—despite the Liberals having used the Ford government's track record to campaign against the federal Conservatives during previous fall's election campaign.

-Minister of Finance (2020–present)
+Minister of Finance (2020–2024)

-Following the resignation of Bill Morneau on August 17, 2020 as a result of the WE Charity scandal, Trudeau announced a cabinet shuffle with Freeland being appointed as minister of finance and Dominic LeBlanc, president of the Privy Council, replacing her as minister of intergovernmental affairs.
+Following the resignation of Bill Morneau on August 17, 2020, as a result of the WE Charity scandal, Trudeau announced a cabinet shuffle with Freeland being appointed as minister of finance and Dominic LeBlanc, president of the Privy Council, replacing her as minister of intergovernmental affairs.
 It was the first appointment of a woman to the position.
 She presented her first federal budget to the House of Commons on April 19, 2021.
-It announced the creation of a national childcare program in Canada.
-The federal government proposed it would cover half the costs of the childcare program, with the provinces responsible for the other half.
+It announced the creation of a national child care program in Canada.
+The federal government proposed it would cover half the costs of the child care program, with the provinces responsible for the other half.